 Duration: 3 meetings, 7 hours total, spread out over Sep.
-5 - 21, 2012.
+4 - 20, 2012.

 - 1st meeting is 3 hours during the morning of Wednesday Sep.
-5, 2012 in MP125-A - Each group will then meet for two hours twice (4 hours total), in MP713, once during the week of Sep.10 14, and then again exactly 1 week later.
+4, 2012 in MP111 (Grad Lounge) - Each group will then meet for two hours twice (4 hours total), once during the week of Sep.
+9 13, and then again exactly 1 week later.

 The purpose of these sessions is to give you an opportunity to explore your own teaching style in a friendly, risk-free environment.
-A video camera with DVD recorder, a black- or white- board, an overhead projector, and a computer link-up will be available.
-Each student will be provided with a DVD of their presentation, in case you want to review your presentation at home.
+A computer projector and screen will be available, as well as a chalk-board if you prefer.
+Each student will be provided with video recording of their presentation, in case you want to review your presentation at home.

-At the first MicroTeaching session, you will have ten (10) minutes MAXIMUM to give your presentation, which will be videotaped.
-After a replay of the tape, we, your audience, will give you written and verbal feedback that will focus on structure, use of audiovisuals, contact functions, verbal and non-verbal communication, etc. You, in turn, will become a member of the audience for the next presentation.
+At the first MicroTeaching session, you will have five (5) minutes MAXIMUM to give your presentation, which will be recorded.
+After a replay of the video, we, your audience, will give you written and verbal feedback that will focus on structure, use of audiovisuals, contact functions, verbal and non-verbal communication, etc. You, in turn, will become a member of the audience for the next presentation.
+After all four presentations are done, reviewed and discussed, the Senior TA will lead a general discussion about planning a longer talk and what to plan for the second session.